graial/ArduinoFake-cpputest/README.md

  - `cmake --build .`
  - `./first_test`

-To see the error, uncomment any of the 3 `#include"` statements in *test/includes/MyMemoryLeakDetectorNewMacrosFile.h*, rebuild and re-run via:
+To see the error, uncomment any of the 3 `#include` statements in *test/includes/MyMemoryLeakDetectorNewMacrosFile.h*, rebuild and re-run via:

 - `cmake --build .`
  - `./first_test`